arulvel07/ignitersday4/README.md

 ## Progess
     - Added the structure of all the webpages using only html
-    - designed them with css
+    - designed them with css (format/colours/animations/videos/photos)
-    - Only front is developed, since im not familiar with backend at this point
+    - Only front is developed, since im not familiar with backend at this
+    - Organised college logo and video in a seperate folder named Assets